 Living Tattoo - Text by Todd Drashner A form of decoration that consists of one or more species of gengineered micro-organism being introduced into the skin (or fur, or feathers, or onto the shell, scales, or carapace) of a sophont and then induced to develop in a manner that results in a visible pattern or image being displayed.

 Logooze - Text by John B Common slang term in the outer system for a slug-like device that etches or pigments mottoes or sigils of organizations onto random objects as a form of advertising.
 Most are bionano systems, but occasional mechanical or synano variants have been found. there are occasional variants allegedly designed to apply medusa fractals or other aggressive technologies.
 Occasionally termed "Madvert Goo", especially if self-replicating.

-Melder - Text by Todd Drashner Six legged oxygen breathing symbiote/parasite with the ability to meld itself to a wide variety of lifeforms.
+Melder - Text by Todd Drashner Six-legged oxygen breathing symbiote/parasite with the ability to meld itself to a wide variety of lifeforms.

-Membot, Memebot - Text by M. Alan Kazlev and Glenn Grant A (typically illegal) nano-mesite or nano-micrite replicator, usually a cytobot cytobiobot, that acts directly on the brain or other processing center to predispose the victim to certain memes.
+Membot, Memebot - Text by M. Alan Kazlev and Glenn Grant A (typically illegal) nano-mesite or nano-micrite replicator, usually a cytobot or cytobiobot, that acts directly on the brain or other processing center to predispose the victim to certain memes.
 Alternatively and facetiously, a sophont dedicated to the propagation of a meme or memeplex.